ubc/global_javascript/readme.txt

 === Changelog ===

-v0.9.2 - changed the behaviour of the Javascript saving
+v0.9.2 - changed the behaviour of the Javascript saving and loading

 v0.9.1 - fixed a bug where files were not being saved properly using the new method
        - fixed a bug where the redirect was giving a permissions error